CodeStarter25/Projects/README.md

 # Projects
-This is a repo for some of the projects completed.
+This repo is to showcase some of the projects i had to complete for courses throughout my learning.
+You will find 2 project folders:
+* Brain Squeeze
+* CLI Password Manager